tkthomas27/tkthomas27.github.io/content/cli_basics.md

 # Basic Commands

 Below are a few basic commands that form the bedrock of command line interaction.
-If you ever have any questions about a command you come across [Explain Shell](http://explainshell.com) is an excellent resource as well as this [cheatsheet](https://github.com/0nn0/terminal-mac-cheatsheet).
+If you ever have any questions about a command you come across, [Explain Shell](http://explainshell.com) is an excellent resource as well as this [cheatsheet](https://github.com/0nn0/terminal-mac-cheatsheet).

 Before we begin, here are a few tips: